williem-scientist/williem-scientist.github.io/index.md

 From September 2017 to August 2020, I embarked on a new chapter as a faculty member at Binus University.
 It was an immensely fulfilling experience to guide and inspire the next generation of aspiring minds in the realm of computer science.

 As my passion for innovation grew, I co-founded Verihubs in June 2019 and embraced the role of CTO & co-founder.
-For four years, until August 2023, I led a dynamic team, creating innovative solutions and striving to make a difference in the startup ecosystem.
+For four years, until now, I led a dynamic team, creating innovative solutions and striving to make a difference in the startup ecosystem.

 Currently, I find myself on a well-deserved break, where I am dedicating my time to exploring various fascinating research topics.
 My commitment to advancing computer vision and artificial intelligence remains strong, as I actively serve as a reviewer in top conferences.
 I have been recognized three times as an outstanding reviewer in  ECCV 2020, CVPR 2021, and CVPR 2023.